syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/GettingStarted.md

 ## Formatting the value

-Formatting functionality allows to format the value based on the FormatMode of the control.
-By default, the value gets parsed from the application’s CurrentUICulture.
-Custom formatting can also be done using [NumberFormatInfo](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~NumberFormatInfo.html) property, which allow to set decimal separator, group separator, negative symbol, number of decimal digit, currency symbol, percent symbol.
+The formatting functionality allows to format the values based on the FormatMode of the control.
+By default, the value is parsed from the application’s CurrentUICulture.
+Custom formatting can also be done using the [NumberFormatInfo](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~NumberFormatInfo.html) property, which allows to set decimal separator, group separator, negative symbol, number of decimal digit, currency symbol, and percent symbol.

 {% tabs %}